phanhongan/ml-systems-evaluation/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Development Guide](docs/developer/development.md) for comprehensive information about:
+Please see our [Development Guide](docs/developer/development.md) for information about:

 - **🔧 Code Quality Tools**: Black, Ruff
 - **🧪 Testing Practices**: Unit, integration, and end-to-end tests